syncfusion-content/blazor-docs/blazor/datagrid/custom-binding.md

 ![Handling Filtering in Custom Adaptor](./images/blazor-datagrid-filtering-in-custom-adaptor.png)

-Based on this grid action details, you can filter the custom data by using the built-in performFiltering method.
+Based on these grid action details, a custom data source can be filtered using the built-in `PerformFiltering` method of the `DataOperations` class.

 > Also, you can use your own method to do the filtering operation and bind the resultant data to the grid.